mpshos/REDO/README.md

 Example: This will create the folder structure at a folder named eastbay. "redo --init --target eastbay"

+**If spaces are needed in folder, surround target in quotes**

+Example: redo --init --target "East Bay"

 ### Generating Reports
 Once you have the data from BrokerMetrics exported and stored in the correct structure, simply run "redo --target &lt;path to root directory&gt;"